 A significant proportion of the development planned for the Growth Triangle already benefits from planning permission.
 This includes: 600 homes, local shops, a community building and open space at Brook Farm north of Dussindale; 21 hectares, or 57,500square metres, of employment space north of the developed part of Broadland Business Park; and, 21.5, or over 64,000 square metres, of employment space and related uses to the east of Broadland Business Park.
 Broadland has also resolved to grant planning permission for a new sustainable urban extension of 3,520 homes, 16,800square metres of employment space and a wide range of services, facilities and open space in North Sprowston and Old Catton.

 Key supporting infrastructure is being pro-actively planned.
-For example, work began on capacity improvements to Postwick Junction in May 2014, and the constructions of improved cycle links between Norwich and Salhouse Road, as part of the Norwich Cycle City Ambition Programme, are due to be completed in 2015.
-A schedule of planned infrastructure improvements is included in the Greater Norwich Infrastructure Plan, a link to which is provided under the external links section on this page.
+For example, work began on capacity improvements to Postwick Junction in May 2014, and the construction of improved cycle links between Norwich and Salhouse Road, as part of the Norwich Cycle City Ambition Programme, are due to be completed in 2015.
+A schedule of planned infrastructure improvements is included as an appendix to the AAP

 |Spatial Planning Team|

 Thorpe St Andrew